 Based on the noise ordinance for the Town of Dewitt, construction noise would be limited to 7 AM to 7:30 PM.
-The limits evaluated in this assessment are an L{max} daytime property line limit of 70 dBA per the Town of Dewitt noise ordinance and an L{eq} daytime receptor limit of 60 dBA (background plus 6 dB) per the NYSDEC noise policy.
+The limits evaluated in this assessment are an $L{max}$ daytime property line limit of 70 dBA per the Town of Dewitt noise ordinance and an $L{eq}$ daytime receptor limit of 60 dBA (background plus 6 dB) per the NYSDEC noise policy.
+For operational noise the Town of Dewitt 50 dBA nighttime property line limit will also apply.

-Receptors near the site are relatively diverse.
+The land use near the site is relatively diverse.
 There is a combination of residential areas to the northeast across Kinne Road, south between Interstate 481 and the site, and west on the other side of Erie Boulevard East.
 There are commercial areas to the west directly along Erie Boulevard East.
 There are several stores and shopping centers located to the north and west of the site, north of Kinne Road and along Erie Boulevard East, north of the intersection with Kinne Road.
 A cemetery is located to the northeast of the site on Kinne Road.
-Of the two general receptor types (commercial and residential), residential areas will be more sensitive to sound than commercial areas, as they are used for recreation and restoration.
-The cemetery, though it is not used in the same way as residences, is likely used for memorial services, requiring speech communication.
+Of commercial areas, as they are used for recreation and restoration.
+The cemetery, though it is not used in the same way as residences, is likely used for memorial services.

-The maximum sound levels presented in the previous section show that there will be times when construction equipment may cause exceedences of the 70 dBA property line limit, depending on where the equipment is operated at the Project site.
+The maximum sound levels presented in the previous section show that there will be times when construction equipment may cause exceedances of the 70 dBA property line limit, depending on where the equipment is operated at the Project site.
 When construction equipment is operating within the distances shown in Table 3 to a property line, mitigation may be needed to reduce the potential impact.
-This mitigation may include:
+This mitigation, which is detailed in Appendix, may include:

-- mobile noise barriers; - construction site fencing with noise barrier material attached to the fencing; - earthen or aggregate berms; - · lower noise construction methods or equipment; - relocating equipment further from receptors if feasible; and/or - limiting the duration of the construction within those distances to the property line
+- Mobile noise barriers; - Construction site fencing with noise barrier material attached to the fencing; - Earthen or aggregate berms; - Lower noise construction methods or equipment;

+- Relocating equipment further from receptors if feasible; and/or - Limiting the duration of the construction within those distances to the property line.

-Noise mitigation specifications will be provided later in the design process when project phasing is finalized.
-Specifications will be kept on-site during construction and included as an appendix of future subcontractor agreements.
+More detailed noise mitigation specifications will be provided later in the design process when project phasing is finalized.
+Examples of mitigation plans for phases with modeled sound levels above 60 dBA are found in in Figure 14 to 19.
+Specifications will be kept on-site during construction and included in future subcontractor agreements.

 The effectiveness of mitigation measures are location and equipment specific.
 For example, depending on the barrier size and the relative locations of the sound source and receptors, sound level reduction could be between 0 and 15 dB.

 Specific noise mitigation measures will be implemented throughout construction as outlined in the noise assessment.
-Typically an un-manned noise monitor is provided by the contractor which notifies a designated representative when noise levels exceed the desired setting.
+Typically, an unattended sound monitor is provided by the contractor, who notifies a designated representative when sound levels exceed the noise limits.
 The representative then investigates and initiates additional mitigation measures based on field conditions.

 Noise management procedures will be included as part of agreements with construction contractors.
-A noise mitigation plan that includes potential noise mitigation options, along with when they should be implemented will be developed and provided to any contractors.
-In addition to specific mitigation measures outlined above, general construction noise mitigation measures include:
+An example plan is shown in Appendix C. A noise mitigation plan that includes potential noise mitigation options, along with when they should be implemented, will be developed and provided to any relevant contractors.
+In addition to the specific mitigation measures outlined above, general construction noise mitigation measures include:

-- properly maintaining construction equipment; - planning circular haul vehicle routes to minimize backup alarm use; - ensuring that all equipment is equipped with appropriate mufflers; and - using broadband backup alarms where possible.
+- Properly maintaining construction equipment; - Planning circular haul vehicle routes to minimize backup alarm use; - Ensuring that all equipment is equipped with appropriate mufflers; and - Using broadband backup alarms where possible and allowable by OSHA.